Posted by Leyre Soto on March 20, 2019 at 9:00 AM

 Its most innovative feature, in comparison to the electronic signatures included in the previous directive, is that it enjoys a presumption of legal validity.
 This signature acts as the equivalent of a handwritten signature, in spite of being limited to processes carried out in government agencies.
 In these processes, a qualified electronic signature certificate (such as the Spanish DNIe) and a secure, qualified signature-creation device are needed.

-You still have doubts left about the eIDAS Regulation, have a look at the following article in our blog 👉 eIDAS: 10 FAQs on Regulation EU 910/2014
+📣 More information: You still have doubts left about the eIDAS Regulation, have a look at the following article in our blog 👉 What is the eIDAS Regulation and how does it benefit companies?

 Providers with a qualified electronic signature are registered on the EU Trusted List of Certification Service Providers.
 This means that the use of electronic signature helps to build trust among suppliers and customers.
 Companies that have successfully integrated this solution receive the EU trust mark, which will appear on their website, providing the brand with an image of credibility.